bernie-skipole/indipyclient/docs/source/usage/introduction.rst

 The IPyClient object created listens to the data sent from drivers, and creates 'device' objects, each of which contains 'vector' objects, such as a SwitchVector or LightVector.
 These Vector objects can contain one or more 'members', such as a number of 'switches', or a number of 'lights' and their values.

-Using pip, the package can be installed from:
+The package can be installed from:

 https://pypi.org/project/indipyclient